teisdbr/winlibrs-docs-test/index.md

 ___

+#### 2022-04-18
+* Introduced an unexpected bug with the warning Logic from last week that caused Non-Numeric Ages to fail when processing.
+  * That's my bad, sorry.
+  * Any files that failed over the weekend (04/13 - 04-18) have been reprocessed.
+Again, sorry for the confusion.

 #### 2022-04-12
 * Updated Error 90043:
   * The wording was incorrect.
 It has to do with DE L45, Offense Connected to Arrest, which is used to define an Offense in another Incident that cleared a Separate Incident with the Multiple Arrestee Indicator (DE 44).